StMather/StMather/README.md

 # Welcome
 ## On GitHub I am...
 ...participating in a *Microsoft Leap Internal Program* and brushing up on 5+ years of missed codeing.
 So far GitHub is how I rember it but HTML and Markdown are new to me.
-I cannot wait untill we get in to C# and I can see if I it i can remember any of it!
+I cannot wait until we get in to C# and I can see if I it I remember any of it!

 ## I Enjoy:
 - Being a part of solutions